History

 BUDDIES

-Buddies is a cherished tradition for Presentation students.
-Each year upper school students look forward to being “big buddies” to their lower school friends.
-Each upper school class is partnered with a lower school class and together they build a year long friendship that includes shared school events and learning support.
+Our buddies program is a cherished tradition for Presentation students.
+Each year, upper school students look forward to being “big buddies” to their lower school friends.
+Each upper school class is partnered with a lower school class, and together they build a year-long friendship that includes shared school events and learning support.
 Whether designing Valentine cards, reading in pairs, or conducting science experiments together, our graduates frequently reflect that the buddy experiences were highlights of their years at Presentation School.

-Yearly, Presentation produces a full-scale play.
-Pre-COVID, we had a Spring Musical and we were proud to bring drama back to our campus in a school play in 2022.
-Grades 6 through 8 are invited to audition to join the cast or sign up for crew to be part of the team as stage crew, and lighting / sound, hair & make up all managed by our middle school theater arts students.
+The Presentation School has an annual Spring Play.
+Grades 5 through 8 are invited to audition to join the cast or sign up for crew to be part of the team as stage crew, and lighting / sound, hair & make-up all managed by our middle school theater arts students.

 SERVICE PROJECTS